kjhealy/latex-custom-kjh/README.markdown

 Of course, not all of these packages are needed to use each of the layouts.
 Only a modern TeX system is really presupposed.

+To use these files, the various `.sty` files need to be installed somewhere LaTeX can find them, usually in your local `texmf` tree, wherever that is (e.g. `~/Library/texmf/tex/latex` or `/usr/local/texlive/texmf-local`).
+Consult your TeX installation's documentation for further details.

 Feel free to extend and improve as you like.